raspberrypilearning/freecad-chess-set/en/step_6.md

 --- /task ---

 --- task ---
-Make sure that your sketch selected, then use the **Pad** tool to turn the sketch into a 3D object and set the height to `15mm`.
+Make sure that your sketch is selected, then use the **Pad** tool to turn the sketch into a 3D object and set the height to `15mm`.

 ![PartDesign_Pad](images/PartDesign_Pad.png)